2023 Swedish speedway season

 The 2023 Swedish Speedway season is the 2023 season of motorcycle speedway in Sweden.

 In February 2023, Masarna pulled out of the 2023 Elitserien due to financial difficulties.
 They were the second club in two successive years to have pulled out of the league.

 Individual

-Swedish Individual Speedway Championship
+Individual Championship

+The 2023 Swedish Individual Speedway Championship was the 2023 version of the Swedish Individual Speedway Championship.
+The title was won by Freddie Lindgren.

+The final was held at the Skrotfrag Arena in Målilla on 27 June 2023.